ekut-es/pycachegen/iob_cache/README.md

 You then need to install [Nix](https://nixos.org/download/#nix-install-linux) locally, because IOb use the `nix-shell` in their build process.

 Then, go to `submodules/CACHE` in the IOb-soc repository and call `make sim-build BE_IF=AXI4`. `BE_IF` determines the type of interface between the cache and the main memory.
 Choosing AXI4 will create all the files you need for the native (IOb) interface plus the ones needed for AXI4.
-Note: `BE_DATA_W` only changes stuff in `iob_cache_conf.vh`, which is where I plan to configure all the other cache options anyway, so specifying it during the build process shouldn't be necessary, I hope.
+Note: `BE_DATA_W` only changes stuff in `iob_cache_conf.vh`, which is where we'll configure the entire cache anyway, so specifying it during the build process is not necessary.

 After that, there will be a directory `submodules/iob_cache_VX.XX`.
 From there you will need all files inside `hardware/src` as well as all the ones from `hardware/simulation/src` except for the `_tb` files.
 Those are the files that I copied into `iob_cache/src` of this repository.

 ## Configuring the cache

-I hope that all configuration to the cache (aside from the back end interface, probably) can be done from `src/iob_cache_conf.vh`, but this is untested.
+All the configuration to the cache can be done from `src/iob_cache_conf.vh`.
+The parameters are described inside in IOb-cache repository in the iob_cache.py, but I will describe them (at least the relevant ones that I've tested) here as well.

 ### Cache configuration parameters

-This is a very experimental documentation of the parameters that can be configured.

-- `IOB_CACHE_NWAYS_W`: log_2(associativity) (confirmed)
+- `ADDR_W
-- `IOB_CACHE_NLINES_W`: log_2(number of lines) ???
+- `FE_ADDR_W`: Address width of the cache
-- `IOB_CACHE_WORD_OFFSET_W`: Has something to do with the number of words per block/way, but I don't know how they are related
+- `FE_DATA_W`: Word width of the cache.
+Needs to be either 32 or 64.
+- `BE_ADDR_W`: Address width of the main memory.
+What happens when this is higher than `FE_ADDR_W` is untested.
+The address space is also somehow restricted by `ADDR_W`, but I dont know what it does.
+- `BE_DATA_W`: Word width of the main memory.
+Needs to be a multiple of `FE_DATA_W`.
+- `IOB_CACHE_NWAYS_W`: log_2(associativity) - 0 creates a direct mapped cache, higher values will create a set associative cache.
+- `IOB_CACHE_NLINES_W`: log_2(number of lines) - needs to be at least 1, so there will always be at least two lines, meaning that a fully associative cache is not possible.
+- `IOB_CACHE_WORD_OFFSET_W`: log_2(words per line) - needs to be at least 1, so there will always be at least two words per line.
 - `IOB_CACHE_WTBUF_DEPTH_W`: log_2(number of positions in the write buffer for write-through)
 - `IOB_CACHE_REP_POLICY`: 0: LRU, 1: PLRU_MRU, 2: PLRU_TREE
 - `IOB_CACHE_WRITE_POL`: 0: Write-through with write no-allocate, 1: Write-back with write allocate